domaindrivendev/Swashbuckle.WebApi/README.md

 Swashbuckle automtically generates a Swagger spec based off the WebApi ApiExplorer.
 The out-of-the-box generator caters for the majority of WebApi implementations but also includes some extensibility points for application-specific needs:

-1. Customize the way in which api's are grouped into "ApiDeclaration's"
+1. Customize the way in which api's are grouped into "api declaration's"
 2. Provide a custom strategy for determining the "basePath" of a given service
-3. After initial generation, hook into the process and modify "operation" spec's directly
+3. After initial generation, hook into the process and modify "operation spec's" directly

 In addition, the [Swagger-UI](https://github.com/wordnik/swagger-ui) supports a number of options to customize it's appearance and behavior.
 All of these config options are exposed through Swashbuckle.